K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

    <?php phpinfo(); ?>
    ```

-   And visit the virtual host you setup.
+   And visit the virtual host you set up.
 You should see the PHP info page.
 If you do, you are running PHP via RPM on your IBM i.

 9. Recommended Additional Configuration Options For Apache, Speed, and a Common Issue: While your mileage may vary, I recommend these additional lines for your consideration in your Apache config to speed up your app.